It's a New Day in Public Health.

 - More protein, lower carbohydrates.
 Your body digests protein slower than carbohydrates, making you feel fuller for longer and having less impact on your blood sugar levels.
 Try loading up on turkey for more protein, and when you are going to eat carbohydrates, you can make low-carb swaps like mashed cauliflower instead of mashed potatoes or a walnut-based stuffing instead of a bread-based stuffing.

 - Eat smaller portions.
 Instead of skipping your favorite foods, try eating smaller portions.
 You can prepare food in batches of individual portions or pack up leftover food soon after you’re done eating so you’re not tempted to go back for more.
 Using a smaller plate can also help you manage portion sizes.
-If you have diabetes check out CDC’s Diabetes Meal Planning for more tips on planning your portions.

 Incorporating these healthy options as small swaps throughout the year can help you create a healthy lifestyle without having to completely give up eating the things you love.